 Most experts say that as long as you eat the whole fruit, you’re getting three key things:

-- and what they call “chewing resistance.”
+3. And what they call “chewing resistance.”

 These three things combine to slow down digestion.
 That means the natural sugars will slowly enter your system, which is important when we’re talking about disease.

 We raise our risk for diabetes and heart disease and obesity when we eat those sugars that spike blood sugar levels.
 In other words, they digest quickly and go straight to the bloodstream, forcing the body to release more insulin to process them.
 This describes the action of all added sugars.